-Despite being a world city, Westerners aren’t as common in Tokyo as we expected.
-Even though many young Japanese people speak at least some English, Westerners are far less common in Tokyo than they are in Hong Kong or Paris.
-This is actually even more true in the parks, where the only Westerners you may see all day are those in the shows.
-(When you think about this, it makes sense: most Americans who visit Tokyo probably are the type of world travelers who are more concerned with culture than theme parks.
-We’d argue as a counter that what you see in Tokyo Disney Resort is a more accurate representation of current Japanese culture than what you’ll find at any preserved temples or shrines in Japan.)
+When you think about this, it makes sense: most Americans who visit Tokyo probably are the type of world travelers who are more concerned with culture than theme parks.
+We’d argue as a counter that what you see in Tokyo Disney Resort is a more accurate representation of current Japanese culture than what you’ll find at any preserved temples or shrines in Japan.

 When it comes to actual attractions, the lines are long at both parks.
 These lines actually starting before the parks open, and guests running for FastPasses immediately.
-On busier days, it’s difficult to get a FastPass for both Monsters, Inc. Ride & Go Seek and Pooh’s Hunny Hunt in the same day.
-You’ll run for one, but by the time your window for a second FastPass opens, it may be too late to get a FastPass for the other, and most people won’t want to wait 2 hours or more for either in the standby line.
 Tokyo Disney Resort’s main demographic is Annual Passholders, and they don’t mind waiting hours in line for a single attraction because they can always come back later to see others.

 The third reason why you’ll need more time is the sheer number of shows.
 These aren’t shows like Disney’s Hollywood Studios has, most of which are skippable.
 These are all high quality shows, all of which are worth seeing.
 Shows alone require a significant time commitment, as does timing your day to make sure you’re able to see them all.
 You could pretty easily spend an entire day at Tokyo DisneySea just doing shows and maybe a few minor attractions in between.